tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 #### **Claim 3:** chaos is a measure of order.

-Oddly, none of these definitions of chaos even begin to touch on it's most important significance, and that is that chaos is the unknowable wild-card variable of unpredictability that exists across the entire spectrum of existence.
+Oddly, none of these definitions of chaos even begin to touch on its most important significance, and that is that chaos is the unknowable wild-card variable of unpredictability that exists across the entire spectrum of existence.
 It is chaos that prevents the laws of creations for churning out identical copies of creation.
 Chaos is what makes the future unknowable, and without chaos the difference between the past and the future would be slight.
 Chaos is not the same as randomness.
 Chaos is *deterministic*, meaning it adheres to rules, and has a pattern, but the effects over time makes it impossible to predict.
 Randomness is *non-deterministic*, meaning it has no pattern or predictability.
 Reality is born in chaos, not randomness.

 <div style="page-break-after: always; break-after: page;"></div>
 # 2: ENERGY